php-etl/documentation/content/connectivity/zoho/_index.en.md

           - '@Kiboko\Component\Flow\ZohoCRM\Client\Client'
           - '@Monolog\Logger'
           - '@Symfony\Component\Cache\Psr16Cache'
-          - '@Acme\Zoho\LookupMapper' # Your custom mapper class
+          - '@Acme\Custom\LookupMapper' # Your custom mapper class
-          - 'customer_id' # Index of the search criteria.
+          - 'customer_id' # Index of the search criteria, in your line.
                           # In the case of the ContactLookup, it should be an email.
                           # Here we temporarily store the customer email in this field.
                           # LookupMapper will then replace it with the actual ID.